markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 ![Form with a task name input and submit button](assets/lesson-2/500-form-wip.jpg)

 By adding the class of `text-input` to the `<input>` element, we were able to override all of the browser's default styles for the element and make it look more in line with our app's style.

+> **Pause:** Where does the class `text-input` come from?
+>
+> **Answer:** It comes from the style sheet that was provided to us for this project!

 ### Add Task Type Dropdown